On this page

 Test direction

-For two-sample tests (t-tests, Mann-Whitney, Wilcoxon), the Test direction dropdown offers two groups of options.
+For two-sample tests (t-tests, Mann-Whitney, Wilcoxon) and one-sample tests, the Test direction dropdown offers two groups of options.
 Hidden for multi-group tests.
+The Equivalence group is hidden in one-sample mode.

 Standard: